-We are very early in our development efforts and have only two product candidates, KP201/APAP and KP201/IR (APAP-free), that have commenced clinical trials.
-All of our other product candidates are still in preclinical development.
-If we are unable to commercialize our product candidates, including KP201/APAP and KP201/IR (APAP-free), or experience significant delays in doing so, our business will be harmed.
+We are very early in our development efforts and only a limited number of our product candidates have entered clinical development.
+All of our other active product candidates are still in preclinical development.
+If we are unable to commercialize our product candidates, or experience significant delays in doing so, our business will be harmed.

-We are very early in our development efforts and have only two product candidates, KP201/APAP and KP201/IR (APAP-free), under clinical development.
-All of our other product candidates are still in preclinical development.
+We are very early in our development efforts and only a limited number of our product candidates have entered clinical development.
+All of our other active product candidates are still in preclinical development.
 We have not completed the development of any product candidates, we generate no revenue from the sale of any prodrugs and we may never be able to develop a marketable prodrug product.
 We have invested substantially all of our efforts and financial resources in the development of our LAT platform technology, the identification of potential product candidates and the development of our product candidates.
-Our ability to generate revenue from our product candidates, which we do not expect will occur for at least 15 months, if ever, will depend heavily on their successful development and eventual commercialization.
+Our ability to generate revenue from our product candidates will depend heavily on their successful development and eventual commercialization.
 The success of our product candidates will depend on several factors, including:

-- · successful completion of preclinical studies and requisite clinical trials; - · successful completion and achievement of endpoints in our clinical trials; - · demonstration that the risks involved with our product candidates are outweighed by the benefits; - successful development of our manufacturing processes for our product candidates, including entering into and maintaining arrangements with third-party manufacturers; - · successful completion of an FDA preapproval inspection of the facilities used to manufacture our product candidates, as well as select clinical trial sites; - · receipt of timely marketing approvals from applicable regulatory authorities, including the determination by the DEA, of the controlled substance schedule for a product candidate, taking into account the recommendation of the FDA; - obtaining abuse-deterrent claims in the labels for our product candidates, including KP201/APAP; - · obtaining and maintaining patent, trademark and trade secret protection and regulatory exclusivity for our product candidates and otherwise protecting our rights in our intellectual property portfolio; - · maintaining compliance with regulatory requirements, including cGMPs; - · launching commercial sales of product candidates, if and when approved, whether alone or in collaboration with others; - · acceptance of our prodrug product candidates, if approved, by patients, the medical community and third-party payors; - competing effectively with other therapies; - · obtaining and maintaining healthcare coverage and adequate reimbursement; and - · maintaining a continued acceptable safety and efficacy profile of the prodrug products following approval.
+- successful completion of preclinical studies and requisite clinical trials; - successful completion and achievement of endpoints in our clinical trials; - demonstration that the risks involved with our product candidates are outweighed by the benefits; - successful development of our manufacturing processes for our product candidates, including entering into and maintaining arrangements with thirdparty manufacturers; - successful completion of an FDA preapproval inspection of the facilities used to manufacture our product candidates, as well as select clinical trial sites; - receipt of timely marketing approvals from applicable regulatory authorities, including, if applicable, the determination by the DEA, of the controlled substance schedule for a product candidate, taking into account the recommendation of the FDA; - obtaining abuse-deterrent claims in the labels for our product candidates; - obtaining and maintaining patent, trademark and trade secret protection and regulatory exclusivity for our product candidates and otherwise protecting our rights in our intellectual property portfolio; - maintaining compliance with regulatory requirements, including cGMPs; - launching commercial sales of product candidates, if and when approved, whether alone or in collaboration with others; - acceptance of our prodrug product candidates, if approved, by patients, the medical community and third-party payors; - competing effectively with other therapies; - obtaining and maintaining healthcare coverage and adequate reimbursement; and - maintaining a continued acceptable safety and efficacy profile of the prodrug products following approval.